Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Study Setup

-\item \textbf{Step 3: NLP Models parameter size $\geq$ 1 million:} We focused our analysis on models with at least 1 million parameters.
-This threshold ensures that the selected models are sufficiently large, widely used~\citep{eldan2023tinystories}, and relevant for our study.
-We filtered out NLP models that either did not have their model size indicated in the safetensors (a recent format designed for efficiently and safely storing model weights\footnote{https://huggingface.co/docs/safetensors/index}) or within their names, or had a parameter size below the threshold.
-This is to ensure that our analysis is concentrated on more substantial and advanced models, which are increasingly relevant for understanding contemporary NLP research and applications.
-Therefore, we extracted parameter sizes from the safetensor using the HfAPI Client.
-Additionally, for models like \textit{meta-llama/Llama-2-7b}\footnote{https://huggingface.co/meta-llama/Llama-2-7b}, where size (parameter) is denoted in the name (e.g., ``7b" representing 7 billion), we developed a Python script to gather this information.
-This step resulted in 52,227 \llms, serving as the main dataset for further analysis, which is also available in our replication package \citep{SAILResearch2024}. \end{itemize}
+\item \textbf{Step 3: Filter out small NLP}: We filtered out NLP models that either did not have their model size indicated in their safetensors (a recent format designed for efficiently and safely storing model weights\footnote{https://huggingface.co/docs/safetensors/index}) or in their model name.
+To extract model sizes from the safetensor format, we used the HfAPI Client, while to extract model sizes from model names (e.g., models like meta-llama/Llama-2-7b\footnote{https://huggingface.co/meta-llama/Llama-2-7b}, where ``7b" represents 7 billion parameters), we developed a Python script to gather this information.
+At the end of this filtering process, 800 models—representing 1.50\% of the 53,026 models—did not have their sizes indicated in either the safetensor format or their model names.
+Subsequently, we applied a threshold of 1 million parameters to the remaining 52,227 models.
+All of these turned out to satisfy the size criterion, ensuring that they are sufficiently large, robust, and widely used \citep{eldan2023tinystories}.
+This constitutes our final dataset for further analysis.

+Note that 14\% of the 52,227 models do not specify safetensor as their format, suggesting that our dataset may include models from various frameworks such as PyTorch, TensorFlow, and ONNX.
+However, the absence of a safetensor format specification does not necessarily indicate that a model belongs to one of these other frameworks.
+We have made this dataset available in our replication package \citep{SAILResearch2024}.